MicrosoftDocs/learn/learn-pr/azure/deploy-configure-azure-developer-cli-template/includes/5-configure-pipeline.md

 1. Select **GitHub**.

-1. If a GitHub origin is not set for your project, `azd` will ask how you would like to configure your remote repository.
+1. If a GitHub origin isn't set for your project, `azd` will ask how you would like to configure your remote repository.
 Select the option **Create a new private GitHub repository** and then enter a name for the new repo. `azd` will complete the following tasks for you:

     * Creates a GitHub repository and commits your project code to it.
     * Creates and configures a service principal for the app on the Azure subscription.